 Wherever you can attach files when you build content, you can select Browse Course to select a file from Course Files.
 Some course tools don't allow you to link to files in Course Files, such as when you create individual wiki pages.

 If your institution has access to the content management features, you'll browse for files in the Content Collection and use the Browse Content Collection option.

-- In the Attachments section of the Create Item page, select Browse Course or use one of the options in the editor to attach a file.
+- In the Attachments section of the Create Item page, select Browse Course or use the Add Content option in the editor to attach a file.